Psi’s Circus Sideshow?

 It’s very easy to fool and manipulate large audiences if they are unaware of the facts regarding a specific subject.
 And when it comes to the paranormal, this applies to probably 99.99% of the population.

-In the end, one must remember that all these shows are nothing more than mindless entertainment for people with way too much spare time on their hands and cannot differentiate between reality and fantasy.
+In the end, one must remember that all these shows are nothing more than mindless entertainment for people with way too much spare time on their hands and cannot differentiate between reality, fantasy and entertainment.

 All too frequently, amateur paranormal investigators venture forth on their own attempting to emulate what they’ve seen on these shows.
 The results of such copycat investigators is nothing more than sheer fantasy and misinterpreting very normal, everyday events as something paranormal.